Cyphrme/Style/styleGuide.md

 ##**SQL Guide**
 ###Database logic
-When possible always program database logic into the database instead of the application.
+When possible always program database logic into the database instead of application side.

 ###Table and Column Naming and Casing